 Areas of Expertise

-Trustworthy artificial Intelligence (AI) from humanistic perspectives; feminist, transgender, queer, and critical race theory; Shakespeare; film and performance studies; digital humanities; disability studies; globalization; cultural diplomacy; Asian-European cultural exchange; early modern (Renaissance) and postmodern cultures; translation theories; intercultural theatre; Asian-American, East Asian and Sinophone (including Taiwanese) theatre and film
+Trustworthy artificial intelligence (AI); feminist, transgender, queer, and critical race theory; Shakespeare; film and performance studies; digital humanities; disability studies; globalization; cultural diplomacy; Asian-European cultural exchange; early modern (Renaissance) and postmodern cultures; translation theories; intercultural theatre; Asian-American, East Asian and Sinophone (including Taiwanese) theatre and film

 Joubin is currently a Public Interest Technology Scholar working on generative AI and open education resources (OER) as public interest technologies.
+She is a faculty in George Washington University’s Trustworthy AI Initiative, TAI (her Digital Humanities Institute is also a partner program of TAI).
 She is also a faculty affiliate at the National Science Foundation’s Institute for Trustworthy AI in Law & Society (TRAILS).

 Shakespeare Bulletin 41.4 (Winter 2023): 529-553 ::: DOI: 10.1353/shb.2023.a920571